MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/Get-WhiteboardsForTenant.md

 ### -Geography

-Required.
 The geography to look for board owners in.
-Accepted values are: Europe, Australia, or Worldwide (all boards not in Australia or Europe).
+Accepted values are Europe, Australia, or Worldwide (all boards not in Australia or Europe).

 ```yaml
 Type: String